ayushinav/MT.jl/docs/src/deterministic_inverse.md

 Inverse problems in geophysics are notoriously ill-posed with non-unique solutions.
 MT inversion is no different.
 Below we demonstrate how we can perform different non-linear inverse schemes on a synthetic dataset.

+!!! warn
+    Please note that following does not show superiority of any algorithm over other, different starting models, and regularization coefficients are used to get decent convergence.

 ## Demo

 We start with defining models: